MKeightley1/WeatherForcastApp/README.md

 ## Instructions of Installation

 1. Download the repository for github to your local machine (https://github.com/MKeightley1/WeatherForcastApp/tree/weatherForcast)
-2. Ensure you have composer installed and php environment
+2. Ensure you have composer installed and php environment.
 3. Create a database in phpmyAdmin and record this for step 4.
-4. Open the source code and modify DB settings to reflect application (Mainly database name for local development)
+4. Open the source code and modify DB settings to reflect application (Mainly database name for local development).
-Example: copy .env.example file in source code and update DB settings
+Example: copy .env.example file in source code and update DB settings.
-5. Navigate in command line to the source code and run the following commands
+5. Navigate in command line to the source code and run the following commands.

 6. <b>composer install</b> - This command will create a vendor directory in your source code with necessary libraries.
 7. <b>php artisan migrate</b> - Install all tables in database